thepeopleseason/995callister/README.md

 three [smoke/carbon monoxide
 detectors](https://smile.amazon.com/gp/product/B07B8VGHJH/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&psc=1)--one
 on each floor.
-These were installed in March of 2020, to replace the former smoke/CO detectors that had reached end of life.
+These were installed in March of 2020, to replace the former smoke/CO detectors that had reached end of life (lasting about 8 years).

 * There are several switches to control the kitchen can lights.
 One controls the five lights on the outside.
 One controls the single can